 **** Representative Example: Assumed arranged overdraft of £1,200: 0% EAR variable on first £250 then 15.9% EAR variable.

-***** Representative Example: If you use an arranged overdraft of £1,200 the amount you’ll be charged is 50p per day (variable).
+***** Representative Example: If you use an arranged overdraft of £1,200 the interest rate charged is 39.9% EAR (variable).

 All credit cards and overdrafts are subject to status and terms and conditions.
 Over 18s, UK residents only.
 Terms and conditions apply.
 See MoneySuperMarket.com for further information.